ChampDev2000/DockForge/README.md

 ## 📜 License

-This repository is licensed under the **MIT License** — feel free to use, modify, and share!
+This repository is licensed under the **MIT License**, feel free to use, modify, and share!

 ---